utopia-group/Coeus/README.md

 NOTE: Conflict analysis in the server is also supported: just set a nonzero value to the `--max-conflict` parameter.

+For more information on how to set up a `coeus server` for training, please see instructions [here](https://github.com/utopia-group/ReCoeus).

 ## Coeus specification format

 Coeus implements its own AST, which consists of several function definitions, a precondition, and a postcondition.
 Here's an simple example of a Coeus file: